bcorfman/arcade_actions/README.md

 # ArcadeActions
 Tested with WSL2/Ubuntu and Windows 11.

-Install dependencies with `make install`
+On Ubuntu, install dependencies with `make install`

 Run the demo with `make run`